Commission on Presbytery Life

 Our vision is to encourage and enhance our common life as the Body of Christ.

-- Promotes, encourages, and enables congregational participation in, and support of, Presbyterian mission, social justice concerns, and peacemaking initiatives, including but not limited to the presbytery’s current mission connections:
+- Promote, encourage, and enable congregational participation in, and support of, Presbyterian mission, social justice concerns, and peacemaking initiatives, including but not limited to the presbytery’s current mission connections:

--Ethiopia-South Sudan Ministry Network - Develops presbytery-sponsored events – both regionally and presbytery-wide – to enrich the lives and enhance the ministries of our congregations
+- Develop presbytery-sponsored events – both regionally and presbytery-wide – to enrich the lives and enhance the ministries of our congregations

 Commission on Presbytery Operations

-Co-Chairs: Patty Brandts and Keith Lohse – Budget & Finance: (B) and Le Roy Ennenga – Personnel: (P)
+Co-Chairs: Patty Brandts and Keith Lohse – Budget & Finance (B)

 Class of 2025